Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 What is Microsoft's ERP system called?

-There are two ERP systems from Microsoft: Microsoft Dynamics 365 Business Central and Microsoft Finance & Operations.
+Microsoft offers two ERP systems: Microsoft Dynamics 365 Business Central and Microsoft Finance & Operations.

 What is the best ERP system?

-The best ERP system for a company depends on its requirements.
-Not every ERP solution is equally suitable for different ideas.
-Microsoft Dynamics 365 Business Central, for example, is particularly popular with small and medium-sized companies as it offers a suitable range of functions.
+Which ERP system is best for a company depends on its specific requirements.
+Not every ERP solution is equally suitable for different needs.
+Microsoft Dynamics 365 Business Central, for example, is particularly popular with small and medium-sized businesses because it offers a well-matched range of functions.

 Why does it make sense to switch ERP systems?